BuildClubSSN/WorkshopProjects/esp32_server/README.md

 ![Esp32Wiring](./Images/Esp32Wiring.png)

 > Double check the pin connections, the esp32 devkit shown in the picture may slightly differ from the actual one you received, please be vary of that and connect accordingly.
-The pin numbers are the same in your version too.
+The pin numbers are the same in your version too, Only difference is in prefix "G" instead of the regular "D".

 ## Phase 2 - Coding in Arduino IDE.